huzurmetal/huzurmetal.github.io/README.md

 ## huzurmetal.github.io

-This repository contains HTML5 and CSS3 codes for huzurmetal.net website.
+This repository contains HTML5 and CSS3 codes for our website.

-TODO
+todo:
 ----
 - [x] Compress pictures
 - [ ] Get rid of br tags in 'Paratoner' project page.